-[35] Based on the above the Board's costs order is that the Respondent is to pay the sum of \$1,000.00 toward the costs of and incidental to the Board's inquiry.
+[33] Based on the above the Board's costs order is that the Respondent is to pay the sum of \$1,000 toward the costs of and incidental to the Board's inquiry.
+In setting the amount the Board has taken into account that the matter was dealt with on the papers.